absolomb/absolomb.github.io/_posts/2018-01-16-UnderTheWire-Century.md

 ```

-The first get-childitem grabs all the folders in the user profile that aren't hidden, otherwise we'll be searching through our AppData folder and that will return a lot of results.
-Then we search for all hidden files, where the name does not equal `desktop.ini` to cut down on unnecessary results.

 Password is `secret_sauce`

 ## Century 13

-The password for Century13 is the description of the computer designated as a Domain Controller within this domain PLUS the name of the file on the desktop.
+_The password for Century13 is the description of the computer designated as a Domain Controller within this domain PLUS the name of the file on the desktop._

+`Get-ADDomainController` will not return the AD attribute description so we will have to feed the computer name into Get-ADComputer and make sure we specify we want the `Description` property returned.

 ```powershell

 PS C:\Users\century12> Get-ADDomainController | Select-Object name

 name